 There are certain criteria you must meet to be eligible for funding through Erasmus+

-- If your overseas traineeship is part of your official BU placement year then it must have been approved by your faculty's Placement Coordinator on MyCareerHub before you apply.
+- If your overseas traineeship is part of your official BU placement year, then it must have been approved by your faculty's Placement Coordinator before you apply for funding

-- If your overseas traineeship is voluntary (ie not part of your BU placement then you will need to tell us how the work relates to your BU degree.
+- If your overseas traineeship is voluntary (ie not part of your BU placement) then you will need to evidence how it relates to your BU degree subject area